IBM-Bluemix-Docs/third-party/software-validate.md

 {:beta: .beta}
 {:important: .important}
 {:download: .download}
+{:go: .ph data-hd-programlang='go'}
+{:javascript: .ph data-hd-programlang='javascript'}
+{:java: .ph data-hd-programlang='java'}
+{:python: .ph data-hd-programlang='python'}
+{:ui: .ph data-hd-interface='ui'}
+{:cli: .ph data-hd-interface='cli'}
+{:api: .ph data-hd-interface='api'}

-# Validating your software
+# Onboarding your software
 {: #sw-validate}

-The process to validate software includes adding it to a test environment and configuring the version, deployment target, and other details.
-By validating your software, you're confirming it's ready to be published in the {{site.data.keyword.cloud}} catalog.
+The process to onboard your software includes importing a version to your private catalog, configuring the deployment details, setting any license requirements, and validating that the version can be successfully installed on the target infrastructure that you require.
 {: shortdesc}

-The process to sell third-party software is currently experimental and available solely for vendors that understand the onboarding process is still under development.
-With the current release, you have the option to bring your own licenses or deliver your third-party software for free.
-If you’re interested in trying it out, contact us at kala.nenkova@ibm.com.
+The process to sell third-party software is available solely for providers that understand that the onboarding process is still under development.
+With the current release, you can bring your own licenses or deliver your third-party software for free.
+If you’re interested in trying it out, contact us at kdmeyer@ibm.com.
-{: note}
+{: beta}

 ## Before you begin
 {: #sw-validate-prereqs}

+1. Upload your soure code to a release in your GitHub repository.
+See [Setting up your source code repository](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository).
-1. Verify that you're using a Pay-As-You-Go or Subscription account.
+2. Verify that you're using a Pay-As-You-Go or Subscription account.
 See [Viewing your account type](/docs/account?topic=account-account_settings#view-acct-type) for more information.
-2. Make sure you're assigned the editor role on the catalog management service.
+3. Make sure you're assigned the editor role on the catalog management service.
 See [Assigning access to account management services](/docs/account?topic=account-account-services).
-3. Set up the test environment that was previously created for you:
+4. Set up the test environment that was previously created for you:

   * Install the {{site.data.keyword.cloud_notm}} CLI and the {{site.data.keyword.cloud_notm}} Schematics plug-in.
 See [Setting up the CLI](/docs/schematics?topic=schematics-setup-cli).
   * Upload a readme file that contains your product installation instructions to your GitHub repository.
-See [Providing your readme file](/docs/third-party?topic=third-party-sw-provide-readme).
+See [Setting up your source code repository](docs/third-party?topic=third-party-source-repo-setup).
   * For containerized apps:
     * Create your [Kubernetes cluster](/docs/containers?topic=containers-getting-started) or [Red Hat OpenShift cluster](/docs/openshift?topic=openshift-getting-started).
     * For deployments to {{site.data.keyword.cloud_notm}} Kubernetes Service, [set up your Helm chart](/docs/containers?topic=containers-helm).